 The Department offers four pathways that lead to a Bachelor of Economics (B.Econ.)
 Honours degree: 1) Honours without Concentration, 2) Honours with Concentration, 3) Honours with Concentrations, and 4) Honours with a Double Major.

-The core of the Major part of these programs comprises 6.5 credits: 0.5 credit in Introduction to Microeconomics (ECON 1001) and 0.5 credit in Introduction to Economics (ECON 1000 or FYSM 1003) together with eleven 0.5-credit courses—in Elementary Mathematics for Economics I (MATH / ECON 1401), Elementary Mathematics for Economics II (MATH / ECON 1402), Intermediate Microeconomics I: Producers and Market Structure (ECON 2020), Intermediate Macroeconomics I (ECON 2102), Introductory Statistics for Economics (ECON 2210), Intermediate Microeconomics II: Consumers and General Equilibrium (ECON 2030), Intermediate Macroeconomics II (ECON 2103), Introductory Econometrics (ECON 2220), Research Methods in Economics (ECON 3900), Professional Practice of Economics (ECON 3920), and Honours Capstone Seminar (ECON 4905).
+The core of the Major part of these programs comprises 6.5 credits: 0.5 credit in Introduction to Microeconomics (ECON 1001) and 0.5 credit in Introduction to Macroeconomics (ECON 1002) together with eleven 0.5-credit courses—in Elementary Mathematics for Economics I (MATH / ECON 1401), Elementary Mathematics for Economics II (MATH / ECON 1402), Intermediate Microeconomics I: Producers and Market Structure (ECON 2020), Intermediate Macroeconomics I (ECON 2102), Introductory Statistics for Economics (ECON 2210), Intermediate Microeconomics II: Consumers and General Equilibrium (ECON 2030), Intermediate Macroeconomics II (ECON 2103), Introductory Econometrics (ECON 2220), Research Methods in Economics (ECON 3900), Professional Practice of Economics (ECON 3920), and Honours Capstone Seminar (ECON 4905).

 The Honours without Concentration Major requires an additional 4.0 credits: 2.0 credits in 3000-level Economics electives and 2.0 credits in 4000-level Economics electives.